Sultandammy/nigerian-language-identifier/README.md

-\# 🇳🇬 Nigerian Language Identifier
+\# 🇳🇬 Nigerian Language Classifier

 A machine learning application that identifies whether a short text is written in English, Hausa, Igbo, or Yoruba.
 Built as a capstone project for the \*\*3MTT / NextGen AI \& Machine Learning\*\* program.